Task-Dependent Evaluation of LLM Output Homogenization: A Taxonomy-Guided Framework: Evaluating Promoting Task-Dependent Diversity

-We find that improved functional diversity from our task-anchored sampling \textit{does not} decrease the quality of responses, when the task-dependent nature of quality is captured in the quality metric.\footnote{For tasks with singular verifiable rewards (Simple-QA \& MATH-500), we separately validate the accuracy of responses (Appendix Table~\ref{tab:accuracy}).
-Overall, our task-anchored sampling approaches often improve accuracy.
-For Simple-QA, our task-anchored sampling outperforms temperature sampling for all 3 models.
-For MATH-500, our task-anchored sampling outperforms temperature sampling for Claude-4-Sonnet and Gemini-2.5-Flash, and maintains accuracy for GPT-4o.} Recent proposals for measuring quality using task-specific checklists align with our discussions around task-anchored metrics for diversity~\citep{linwildbench, wei2025rocketeval}.
-Whereas, when quality is determined by a reward model, the scores do not inherently reflect task differences (e.g. the quality of a creative writing response is measured in the same way as the quality of a math problem-solving response).
-Figure~\ref{fig:dq_tradeoff} shows that the diversity-quality tradeoff prevalent in previous studies may simply be the result of mis-conceptualizing both diversity and quality.
-When evaluating general metrics, there appears to be a large diversity-quality tradeoff between vocabulary diversity and reward quality (Figure~\ref{fig:dq_general_gpt}-\ref{fig:dq_general_gemini}), and the tradeoff is similarly large with embedding diversity (Appendix Figure~\ref{fig:dq_embedding}).
-When we compare task-anchored functional diversity with checklist-based quality, there is a negligible diversity-quality tradeoff (Figure~\ref{fig:dq_ta_gpt}-\ref{fig:dq_ta_gemini}).
-In particular, our task-anchored sampling technique maintains the same level of quality as the general strategies in previous work~\citep{zhang2025cultivating, zhang2025noveltybench}, while improving functional diversity.
+We find that improved functional diversity from our task-dependent sampling often maintains the quality of responses, when the quality metric\footnote{For tasks with singular verifiable rewards (Simple-QA \& MATH-500), we separately validate accuracy (Appx.
+Table~\ref{tab:accuracy}).
+Overall, our task-dependent sampling approaches often maintain and sometimes improve accuracy compared to temperature sampling.
+For MATH-500, system prompt sampling has the best accuracy for all models except Mistral.
+For Simple-QA, in-context regeneration performs the best for Gemini \& Mistral, while system prompt sampling is the best for Claude \& Llama.} is also task-dependent.
+Recent proposals for measuring quality using task-based checklists align with our discussion of task-dependent diversity~\citep{linwildbench, wei2025rocketeval}.
+Whereas, when quality is determined by a reward model, scores do not explicitly reflect task differences (e.g. the quality of a creative writing response is measured the same way as a math problem-solving response).
+For GPT-4o responses, Figure~\ref{fig:dq_tradeoff} shows how the diversity-quality tradeoff is exacerbated by task-agnostic measures of both diversity and quality.
+With task-dependent metrics, the diversity-quality tradeoff is small across all models, but more noticeable for open-weight models (c.f.
+Appx.
+Figures~\ref{fig:dq_claude}-\ref{fig:dq_mistral}).
+One reason is that open-weight models have lower task classification accuracy ($\sim$50\% compared to 85\% for commercial models, see~\ref{apx:taxonomy_judge}).